-The Plan's investment is held in the Master Trust, which is commingled with the assets of the Honeywell Puerto Rico Savings Plan, the Honeywell Secured Benefit Plan and the Intermec FSSP Spinoff Plan.
+The Plan's investments are held in the Master Trust, which is commingled with the assets of the Honeywell Puerto Rico Savings Plan, the Honeywell Secured Benefit Plan and the Intermec FSSP Spinoff Plan.
 Each participating plan's interest in the Master Trust is divided based on the participants' investment elections.
-At both December 31, 2018 and 2017, the Plan's interest in the net assets of the Master Trust was 99.0%.
 The allocation of income and expenses is based upon each plan's specific interests in the underlying plan investments, which are based upon participant-direction and Company direction of the investments.